sbt/sbt-native-packager/src/sphinx/formats/universal.rst

 Required Settings
 ~~~~~~~~~~~~~~~~~

-A universal has no mandatory fields.
+The Universal Plugin has no mandatory fields.

 Enable the universal plugin